dee-six/fibonancci-app-multi-docker/readme.md

-This brach nodeport will access the application using nodeport:port as configured this k8s/folder.
+This brrach "clusterip" will access the application using ingress service as configured this k8s/folder.

-to access the pod

-minikube ip

-<ip>:31515